-Safe Ministry Training is run by the Professional Standards Unit of the Anglican Diocese of Sydney (PSU).
+Safe Ministry Training is run by the Office of the Director of Safe Ministry (ODSM) of the Anglican Diocese of Sydney.

-The PSU is charged with developing and facilitating training in Safe Ministry practice and policy for all paid pastoral staff and volunteers working with children and other vulnerable people in our churches and affiliated ministries.
+The ODSM (also known as the Safe Ministry Team) is charged with developing and facilitating training in Safe Ministry practice and policy.
+This applies to all paid pastoral staff and volunteers working with children and other vulnerable people in our churches and affiliated ministries.

 It is our goal to develop a deep culture of safe ministry in our churches and ministries, and effective training in the principles of safe ministry is a key part of that.

-For more information about members of the PSU team, see our safe ministry website.
+For more information about those who work in the ODSM, see our safe ministry website.

 If you have any questions or concerns about Safe Ministry Training, please get in touch with us via the Contact page

 The Anglican Diocese of Sydney is the largest – in terms of population – Anglican Diocese in Australia.